julionc/awesome-shopify/readme.md

 ### Services

-- [ForwardHQ](https://forwardhq.com/) - Get a public link directly to the web project running on your computer.
 - [Ngrok](https://ngrok.com) -  Ngrok is a tool that makes it easy to expose your development environment to Internet.
 - [RequestBin](https://requestbin.fullcontact.com) -  It gives you a bucket to capture external requests.
 This is useful for seeing what the content of a [Shopify Webhook](https://help.shopify.com/api/reference/webhook) are.